gorchels/my-food-site/content/recipes/Sourdough-Bread/index.md

 - Add salt, yeast and 3/4 cup of the mature sourdough discard.
 Work thouroughly with wetted hands until combined.
 Depending on the consistancy of your sourdough you may need to add more flour/water to get to the right consistancy.
 - Knead once in the next hour and then once more 2-3 hours after mixing.
 - Shape the loaf by making a smooth side of the dough and a rough side on the bottom of the joined edges.
 Place in floured proofing basket and proof overnight.
 - Next morning: preheat oven to 475 degrees.
-Put dutch oven in the oven to heat up.
+Put dutch oven in the oven to heat up for 15 minutes.
 - Bake for 30 minutes then take the lid off and bake for 15 more minutes.
 image: sourdough.jpg
 imagecredit: Madeline Gorchels